AES-Outreach/Fall-2023-Coop-Interviews/README.md

 ## Bonus Challenges

 - Make your UI responsive, that is usable on all screen sizes
-- Implement any other features provided by the API
+- Add animations
+- Keep track of how many games the user has won or lost